time tracking statistics

 • Instant messaging

-In some cases, employees engage in over five hours of time theft per week.
-That's far from the only way companies lose money, though.
+In some cases, employees steal more than five hours per week.
+However, that's far from the only way companies lose money.

 The average worker is productive for only 2 hours and 53 minutes a day

-Whether you work 30 or 50 hours a week, chances are you aren't working on job-related tasks at all times.
-A recent study on working hours and time management skills found that the average worker is only productive for 2 hours and 53 minutes a day.
+Whether you work 30 or 50 hours a week, chances are you aren't always working on job-related tasks.
+A recent study on working hours and time management skills found that the average worker is only productive for 2 hours and 53 minutes daily.

 What's surprising is that these time-wasting activities don't even begin to scratch the surface of employee productivity issues.

-Time tracking tools show that the average person uses the internet for more than 6 hours a day
+The average person uses the internet for more than 10 hours a day

 According to a NetQuote survey, workers waste most of their time on these social media websites: